strmlineapp-ux/agileflow/src/docs/design-system.md

 - **Behavior**:
   - Editing a shared item (e.g., changing a badge's name or icon) modifies the original "source of truth" item, and the changes are instantly reflected in all other places where it is used.
   - **Smart Deletion**: Deleting an item follows contextual rules:
-    - Deleting a *shared-to-you* instance only removes that specific instance from the current view.
-The original collection remains untouched.
+    - Deleting a *shared-to-you* or *internally linked* instance only removes that specific link/instance.
+The original remains untouched.
-    - Deleting an *internally linked* instance only removes that specific link.
     - Deleting the *original, shared* item (i.e., an item that is currently linked elsewhere) will trigger a confirmation dialog to prevent accidental removal of a widely-used resource.
     - Deleting an *original, un-shared* item is immediate and confirmed with a toaster notification.
 - **Application**: Used for sharing Badges and Badge Collections between Teams.